Main Content

 Tuscaloosa’s Historic Drish House

-Once a grand mansion that served as the focal point of a 450-acre plantation on the edge of town, Tuscaloosa’s historic Drish house has an interesting past.
-Built in 1837 by Dr. John R. Drish, the large stuccoed brick home is considered by state preservationists to be one of the best examples of a mix between Greek Revival and Italianate styles in Alabama.
+The large stuccoed brick home is considered by state preservationists to be one of the best examples of a mix between Greek Revival and Italianate styles in Alabama.
 In addition to being a private residence, the mansion has been home to a school, an automobile warehouse and wrecking company, and a church.

 Photo of Historic Home